-The calibration of all measuring instruments and systems shall be traceable to national (international) standards and shall comply with the linearity requirements given in Table 6.
-The linearity verification according to paragraph 9.2.1. shall be performed for the gas analyzers at least every 3 months or whenever a system repair or change is made that could influence calibration.
+The calibration of all measuring instruments and systems shall be traceable to national (international) standards.
+The measuring instruments and systems shall comply with the linearity requirements given in table 6.
+The linearity verification according to paragraph 9.2.1. shall be performed for the gas analysers at least every 3 months or whenever a system repair or change is made that could influence calibration.
 For the other instruments and systems, the linearity verification shall be done as required by internal audit procedures, by the instrument manufacturer or in accordance with ISO 9000 requirements.